OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 Depending on the software used to prepare the inputs, the resulting files may need to be stripped of extraneous or sensitive metadata.

-A list of instructions and conditions for preparing inputs are provided :ref:`here <input_preparation>`.
+A list of instructions and conditions for preparing inputs are provided :ref:`here <input-preparation>`.
 Updates will be made to these instructions based on feedback by benchmark partners.